divvi-xyz/docs-v1/docs/protocol/frontends.md

 # Frontend Integration

-This guide explains how to integrate a frontend with **divvi V0** to register user referrals and receive rewards.
+This guide explains how to integrate a frontend with **Divvi V0** to register user referrals and receive rewards.

 ## Registry Contract Details